A Brief History

 On March 12, 2006, a fire destroyed both the Holy Trinity building and the home next door.
 Only a few items of church history were saved.
 The Francis Davis paintings had been removed for restoration.
 Some of the early records stored in the church's safe were damaged by water and have been or are in the process of being restored.

 For three years, the church met in the parish hall of the neighboring Roman Catholic Cathedral and embarked on rebuilding the physical structure.
 On August 4, 2007, the parish broke ground for a new church building.
 By the end of 2009 the sanctuary was nearly completed.
 A temporary occupancy permit allowed for the first services to be held in our new building on December 20, 2009, quickly followed by free performances of "Shepherds, Wise Men and Angels," a Christmas pageant told with puppets by our theater-in-residence, Theater in the Rough, in thanks to the community of Juneau for their gifts and support during our hard times.
-This pageant has become a yearly offering.
 In 2010, the beautifully restored Davis paintings were placed in new yellow cedar frames in the sanctuary.

 You are welcome to join us in our new building for worship, study, fellowship, prayer and outreach.